WIllow (left) at 7 months old and Cascade's Gizmo with 2 limits of wild roosters.

 She was pointing birds at a very young age and was pointing and retrieving shot birds to me at 4 months old.

-We tested Willow in her NAVHDA Natural Ability test at just over 4 months old.
-She was a mere 29 lbs, with her puppy teeth.
+We tested Willow in her NAVHDA Natural Ability test at 4 months old.
 I normally don’t test pups that young.
 Griffs just develop slower than many breeds and there is no reason to rush training a pup.
 I decided in the weeks before the test that Willow was doing everything she needed to be doing to test well.
-I consulted with John Arkins and he encouraged me to go for it.
-Willow received max scores in field work, use of nose, pointing, desire and water.
-She lost a few points in the Tracking portion.
+Willow received max scores in all areas except for Tracking and a 1 point deduction in cooperation.
 This shocked me as she had been nailing our training tracks for weeks leading up to the test.
 Willow received a 106 score out of a possible 112 points for a Prize II.
 I was very impressed for such a young pup to have done so well.
-(Several pups from Willow’s litter tested NA before 6 months and received scores between 105 and 112) Clearly the genetic potential in this litter is strong for such young pups to be testing so well.
-(Interestingly, Willow’s first wild bird on opening day, 5 weeks after her test, was a Hungarian partridge out of a large flock.
+(Several of Willow’s littermates tested NA at 5 months and received scores between 105 and 112) Clearly the genetic potential in this litter is strong for such young pups to be testing so well.
+(Interestingly, Willow’s first wild bird on opening day 5 weeks after her test, was a Hungarian partridge out of a large flock.
 The wounded bird hit the ground running and Willow tracked it in deep grass and was out of my sight for about 2 minutes before returning with the live bird.
 So much for lost points in tracking at her NA test!)

-This page will continue to be updated as we hunt Willow and she continues to develop.
+We are planning a spring 2022 litter between Willow and Sage.
 We are excited to have her in our kennel and our household.
-We will be super excited to see the puppies that she and Sage make in 2022 if all goes as planned.
+We will be super excited to see the puppies that she and Sage make in 2022.